 On a hot summer’s day in August 1938, the American fashion world was about to be set on its ear.
 The story goes that an unheralded designer named Claire McCardell had worn a simple woolen dress that day to her job at Townley Fashions, an off-the-rack manufacturer in Manhattan.
-The dress, which she had designed and sewn, was a simple shift, at odds with current fashion commandments.
-It had no shoulder pads, no sewn-in waist, nor the darts needed to create the strictly fitted, wasp-waisted silhouette that was all the rage.
+The dress, which she had designed and sewn, was a simple shift, at odds with what was then met the current fashion commandments.
+There were no shoulder pads, no sewn-in waist, and no darts needed to create the fitted, wasp-waisted silhouette that was all the rage.

 Claire McCardell wears one of her creations that revolutionized the way women dress.
 Photo from Maryland Historical Society.

 Claire McCardell was not fond of prevailing fashions.
 The 33-year-old career woman disliked the flouncy crinolines and tightly structured bodices that ruled fashion and left women gasping for breath.
 She set out to change things by incorporating the ease and practicality of men’s fashions.
-As a student in Paris, McCardell had taken apart unstructured dresses designed by the maverick French couturier, Madeleine Vionnet in order to grasp the simply elegant brilliance of her designs.
+As a student in Paris, McCardell had taken apart unstructured dresses designed by the maverick French couturier, Madeleine Vionnet, in order to grasp the simple brilliance of her designs.

 Largely dismissing the runway styles of Paris, McCardell designed for working women like herself; an approach I can appreciate.
 Photo from Bettmann Archive.

 It was no surprise that the design snatched off McCardell’s back was rejected by McCardell’s boss.
-He wanted her to mimic the fashions coming out of Paris and viewed her designs with alarm.
+He wanted her to mimic the fashions coming out of Paris and viewed her designs as alarmingly simplistic.
 She dutifully made semiannual trips to Paris to see the new lines, but mostly rejected what was on offer.
 Tired of lugging steamer trunks packed with clothes on these trips, she conceived a five-piece wardrobe of mix-and-match separates; maybe the first recorded capsule wardrobe.

 On her French sojourns, McCardell would visit museums and galleries seeking inspiration.
-It was in this way that elements from North Africa and Asia crept into her designs.
-The ethnic wear she saw on these junkets, incorporating yards and yards of fabric, would manifest later in her designs of the 1930s and ‘40s.
+It was on these trips that elements from North Africa and Asia crept into her designs.
+The ethnic wear she saw that incorporated yards and yards of fabric would manifest later in her designs of the 1930s and ‘40s.
 But her styles also reflected her personal concerns as a single, working woman.
-For example, she placed closures in easy reach, rather than assuming a husband or servant would be on hand to assist with inconveniently placed zippers.
+For example, she placed closures in easy reach, rather than assuming a husband or servant would be on hand to assist with inconveniently placed zippers and buttons.

 By the 1940s, McCardell’s influence on American women’s fashion was everywhere.
 Women were wearing wrap dresses and pantsuits, flat heels, casual knits, and even sometimes going without bras.
 In time she would create entire lines including shoes, hats and accessories, predicting today’s all-inclusive designer collections.
 Everywhere we look, McCardell’s influence is present.
 That probably explains why her 1952 book, What Shall I Wear, was reissued in 2012.
 Subtitled The What, Where, When and How Much of Fashion, much of the advice she offered 1950s readers still stands.